Cash flow has been a growing cause for concern within the sector for a number of years.

 - Suffolk Community Foundation

 The Suffolk Coronavirus Community Fund is providing grants for a variety of Coronavirus related projects, including those supporting the ongoing needs of vulnerable people, foodbanks and community response co-ordination.
+The fund is open and accepting applications, for more information on eligibility criteria visit the Suffolk Community Foundation website.

 - Two Ridings Community Foundation

 The Coronavirus Community Fund will support community organisations to deliver new and existing projects, including advice and initiatives for vital community services.
+The fund is open and accepting applications, for more information on eligibility criteria visit the Two Ridings Community Foundation website.

 - Wiltshire Community Foundation